People are Gaining Weight at an Alarming Rate

 What you need to know here is that your thyroid absolutely plays an important role in regulating your weight.

-It almost single-handedly controls your metabolism (2) and is responsible for sending signals to your brain which impact fat-storing hormones and appetite.
+It almost single-handedly controls your metabolism (2) and is responsible for sending signals to your brain that impact fat-storing hormones and appetite.

 And because so many thyroid patients are undertreated (this is especially true if you are basing your management on simple tests such as the TSH), this important regulatory system is not functioning at 100%.